Quantum Commuting Circuits and Complexity of Ising Partition Functions: Preliminary

 On the other hand, by using a random bit string $\{m_{u_j}\}$ with an equal probability 1/2 for each bit and $\{ s_{i}\}$ sampled from the {\sf IQP} circuit, we obtain $\{ m_{v_i} \equiv s_{i} \oplus _{u_j \in \mathcal{N}_{v_i}} m_{u_j} \}$ and $\{m_{u_j}\}$, which is equivalent to the output of {\sf MBIQP}. $\square$

 As mentioned previously, there is no feedforward for the measurement angles in {\sf MBIQP}, and hence the measurements can be done simultaneously.
-This means that we cannot perform universal quantum computation in {\sf MBQIP} unless {\sf BQP} can be simulated by a quantum circuit of a constant depth.
+This means that {\sf MBIQP} cannot perform universal quantum computation in {\sf MBIQP} unless constant depth circuits can simulate universal quantum computation.
 However, if postselection is allowed, we can choose the measurement outcomes in such a way that no byproduct operator is applied.
-Thus, with appropriately chosen graph structure and weights, we can simulate universal quantum computation without any feedforward if postselection is allowed.
-This means that postselected-{\sf MBIQP} (post-{\sf MBIQP}) with an appropriate graph state and weights (measurement angles) is equivalent to post-{\sf BQP}.
-Thus we conclude that post-{\sf MBIQP} = post-{\sf IQP} = post-{\sf BQP}.
-On the other hand, Aaronson showed that post-{\sf BQP}={\sf PP}~\cite{postBQP}.
+Thus, with an appropriately chosen graph structure and weights, we can simulate universal quantum computation with the commuting circuits under postselection.
+This means that {\sf MBIQP} with an appropriate graph state and weights (measurement angles) is universal-under-postselection, and hence post-{\sf MBIQP} = post-{\sf BQP}.
+On the other hand, Aaronson showed that post-{\sf BQP} = {\sf PP}~\cite{postBQP}.
 Accordingly, post-{\sf IQP}=post-{\sf MBIQP} = {\sf PP}.